 Organizing Microservices for Re-use

-Domain Driven Design (DDD) is a method of software development that can be applied to the organization of microservices.
+Using a Domain Driven Design (DDD)is a method of software development applied to the organization of microservices.
 Using a Domain Driven Design makes it easier for developers to categorize, and subsequently find, microservices that can be shared across teams.
 DeployHub includes a Domain structure that facilitates a Domain Driven Design approach to tracking, versioning and deploying microservices.
 DeployHub domains are hierarchical.
 This means that a microservice defined to a high-level Domain is shared with all child ‘sub-domains.’

 DeployHub’s Domain Driven Design allows you to define categories of microservices, and to whom they can be shared.
 In this way, you can classify your microservices into ‘problem spaces,’ organizational structures, geographical areas, or lines of business.
 Domains create a ‘catalog’ of shareable microservices that allows development teams to easily publish and/or reuse microservices across your organization.